gmoican/DistortionDesigner/README.md

 My signal path is a basic chain to emulate the distortion of guitar amplifiers.
 I may revisit this chain when I get a better understanding of the whole idea.

-I suggest checking out both [1] and [2] to get an idea of the process.
+I suggest checking out both [Fractal Audio Systems whitepaper on guitar tone][1] and [Digital modeling of guitar amplifier preamp distortion][2] to get an idea of the process.

 **Signal path:** Input gain &rarr Noise gate &rarr PreEQ &rarr Distortion section &rarr Compression section &rarr PostEQ &rarr Mix &rarr Output gain